TomD0wning/DataStructuresAndAlgorithms/OptimisationAndGraphs.md

 Computing the edit distance is a good candidate for Dynamic Programming as a brute force method would require too many comparisons.

-A good example of this is finding the edit distacnce between prefixes of two words we are comparing.
+A good example of this is finding the edit distance between prefixes of two words we are comparing.
 S & T will be used to represent the two words, where S(i) is the first i characters of S and T(j) the first j characters of T, so if S it TREES, then s(3) is TRE, S(0) would be an empty string, and S(5) would be the whole string TREES.

 e(i,j) will be used to represent the minimum edit distance between S(i) and T(j).